 The law was amended in 1986, and daylight saving time officially began on the first Sunday in April, but the end date remained the same.

-Former President George W. Bush signed an energy policy bill in 2005 that would extend Daylight Saving Time by four weeks, beginning on the second Sunday of March, according to NASA, and it went into effect in 2007.
+In 2005, President George W. Bush signed an energy policy bill that would extend daylight saving time by four weeks, beginning on the second Sunday of March, according to NASA.
+That law went into effect in 2007.

 It may affect your health

-According to Health.com, In vitro fertilization success rates drop in March, immediately following the time change.
-In addition, heart attacks spike after the spring time change, and the number of strokes rises when daylight saving time starts and ends.
+According to Health.com, in vitro fertilization success rates drop in March, immediately following the time change.
+Heart attacks also spike after the spring time change, and the number of strokes rises when daylight saving time starts and ends.

 Exhaustion and fatigue are a common effect as well, especially in teenagers, Health.com reported.

-Those worried about easing into a new schedule can take small steps like eating dinner early, using a lightbox in the morning, taking an afternoon nap and avoiding screens before bedtime.
+Those worried about easing into a new schedule can take small steps like eating dinner early, taking an afternoon nap and avoiding screens before bedtime.